stjude/proteinpaint/python/README.md

 To run python/src/dzi.py on mac, you need to install the following packages:

 brew install python

+Homebrew's python formula now points to Python 3 by default.
+Verify that python3 is installed by running:

+python3 --version

+Install vips for managing large images:

 brew install vips

 Init a virtual environment and tun the script as follows: